Mike Ange

 Things You Should Know About Your Dive Courses:

 In choosing an instructor you are making a big decision not only about the safety of your course but also about your safety and comfort over a lifetime of diving activities.
-Most organizations in the dive industry made a decision in the early 90’s to dumb down the training standards in order to get more divers certified more quickly.
-The unfortunate result has been that basic foundation skills were neglected in these programs and most divers dropped out of diving because they never learned to be comfortable in the water and we do not like to do things we are not comfortable doing.
-We are now into 3 or 4 generations of instructors that received their initial training in that system and many of them cannot adequately develop a student’s foundation skills because they never developed the skills themselves.
-This difference is one of the things that sets Mike and his instructional team apart from the masses.
-The other is a philosophy, most divers are trained to dive commercially – that is on a commercial charter boat with a divemaster basically holding your hand with all risk decisions being made for you.
-In the hey-day of diving this was not the case – diving was an adventure sport that took place anywhere there was water and divers had to assess and accept their own levels of risk.
-We still train every diver as an adventurer, so you have that capability whether you choose to use it or not.
-Because we look at life a little differently and recognize that in life:
+Most organizations in the dive industry made a decision in the mid 90’s to dumb down the training standards in order to get more divers certified more quickly.
+The unfortunate result has been that basic foundation skills were neglected in these programs and most divers dropped out of diving because they never learned to be comfortable in the water and humans do not like to do things we are not comfortable doing.
+While not all instructors (or all agencies) embraced the newer model, we are now into 3 or 4 generations of instructors that received their initial training in that system and many of them cannot adequately develop a student’s foundation skills because they never developed the skills themselves.
+Fortunately there are a few instructors around the world that still offer the more comprehensive training models but they are becoming increasingly hard to find.

 IT IS NOT THE MOMENTS WE BREATH